 Malacca With Kids

 You can’t visit Malacca without visiting the famous Jonker street.
 This whole area of old Malacca is a great place to stay and explore over a few days.
-The night markets here are a wonderful mix of food and handycrafts to buy and eat.
-There is a birds’ nest soup house that houses the birds and processes the nests on site, it’s a great little attraction for kids.
+The night markets here are a wonderful mix of food and handicrafts to buy and eat.
+There is a birds’ nest soup house that houses the birds and processes the nests on-site, it’s a great little attraction for kids.

 China town is another area near Jonker street that is full of history.
-Worth having a wonder around and sampling some of the delicious food,
+Worth having a wander around and sampling some of the delicious food,

 Red square at the end of Jonker street is steeped in history and is where the Dutch, Portuguese and British all came over the course of hundreds of years.